Treasure Hunting in Sillamae (Estonia)

 A Fragment Of 1926 Topographical Map

-The hike to the location wasn't difficult at all.
+The hike to the location was not difficult at all.
 All we had to do was just to follow a path along the shore.
 We arrived there in an hour and a half.
 The site site was easy to find as it was right on the sea-shore and next to a small harbor, and it looked like the one in any treasure hunter's dream.

 The First Foundation